kubernetes/website/content/en/docs/reference/glossary/kube-scheduler.md

 <!--more-->

-Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.
+Factors taken into account for scheduling decisions include:

+- individual and collective resource requirements
+- hardware/software/policy constraints
+- affinity and anti-affinity specifications
+- data locality
+- inter-workload interference
+- deadlines

 Individual and collective resource requirements: The CPU and memory requirements of each pod when scheduling it onto a node is only considered.
 It is also considers